Using PlanetScale and TypeORM to build a Node.js REST API

 First, let's install the Express that we will use to create the endpoint route and link it to the corresponding logic.

-, create a folder called controller
+Inside the "src" folder, create a folder called controllers

-then, add inside a file called task.controller.ts
+Inside, add a file called task.controller.ts

-and finally, add the content below:
+and then add the content below:

 import { Request, Response } from "express";